by Texas Homesteader ~

 Several years ago RancherMan & I made a Solar Light Landscape Feature using the rustic weathered stump of a cedar tree.
 As part of the design we topped it with three solar lights.

-For years I’ve loved the decorative look it gave our home, as well as the soft light it offered to our sidewalk after dark.
+For years I’ve loved the decorative look it gave our home, as well as the soft light it offered for our sidewalk after dark.

 But one by one the lights quit working over time.